alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_030_eng.md

 Resuming long-neglected *Saint Seiya* stories (laughs).

-After spring vacation 1988's theatrical ***Saint Seiya: The Heated Battle of the Gods*** ended, until summer vacation August 1988's theatrical ***Saint Seiya: Legend of Crimson Youth*** was about 4 months.
+After spring vacation 1988's theatrical **"*Saint Seiya: Legend of Crimson Youth*"** ended, until summer vacation August 1988's theatrical **"*Saint Seiya: Legend of Crimson Youth*"** was about 4 months.

 Even already starting storyboard work, making a 70-minute movie was a somewhat (quite?) tight schedule.
 But well, the director and we staff had firmly grasped something like confidence from *The Heated Battle of the Gods*, so mood-wise we were fully motivated.

-***Saint Seiya: Legend of Crimson Youth*** was located on the 2nd floor of Oizumi Studio's new building.
+**"*Saint Seiya: Legend of Crimson Youth*"** was located on the 2nd floor of Oizumi Studio's new building.
 The newest wing at that time of Oizumi Studio, which consisted of patchwork additions, was the "new building" - the 1st floor had "collaborative work" staff rooms, and the 2nd floor had several staff rooms for video works like *Shonan Bakusozoku (湘南爆走族)* and *Crying Freeman*.
-Our ***Saint Seiya: Legend of Crimson Youth*** was also tucked into one of those small spaces (incidentally, that area on the 2nd floor of the new building is now photography rooms and the colour design room where I am).
+Our **"*Saint Seiya: Legend of Crimson Youth*"** was also tucked into one of those small spaces (incidentally, that area on the 2nd floor of the new building is now photography rooms and the colour design room where I am).

 In the staff room, Director Yamauchi (山内) sat firmly in the very back, with the assistant director's seat next to him.
 Back-to-back was production progress A-san's (female) seat.
 Plus about two spare seats.
 Just a small room like that.
 Animation Director Araki (荒木) worked at Araki Pro (荒木プロ), so no seat in the staff room.
 Art and I each worked at our own seats within the studio, so no seats in the staff room.